 “Acupuncture is effective for the treatment of chronic musculoskeletal, headache, and osteoarthritis pain.
 Treatment effects of acupuncture persist over time and cannot be explained solely in terms of placebo effects.
 Referral for a course of acupuncture treatment is a reasonable option for a patient with chronic pain”.
 (Vickers et al, 2018; large chronic pain review of high quality RCTs updating a previous meta-analysis; 39 trials, n=20827; conditions addressed chronic headache, back/neck pain and osteoarthritis)

 Another recent overview (Yin et al, 2017) confirms that there is increasing evidence for acupuncture as an effective, safe, and cost-effective intervention in chronic low back, neck, shoulder, and knee pain, as well as headaches.

 The NHS body in charge of which treatments should be used in particular conditions recommends acupuncture for chronic pain: The NICE Scenario Management guidelines (2021) for chronic pain state: “consider a course of acupuncture or dry needling, within a traditional Chinese or Western acupuncture system”

+In America, the NIH (National Institutes of Health) has recognised since 1997 that acupuncture alleviates pain (Zhang et al, 2022).
 Overall, a large systematic review has found acupuncture a cost effective intervention for several painful conditions (Ambrósio et al, 2012).

-Mechanisms of action on pain:
+Mechanisms of Action on Pain: